 Christmas Day is one of the most significant festivals of both religious and secular tradition.
-On December 25th each year, many people celebrate the birth of Jesus Christ and others associate the holiday as a day of giving and thankfulness.
-The holiday is celebrated with many Christmas traditions that vary according to culture and family.
+On December 25th each year, many people celebrate the birth of Jesus Christ and others associate the Christmas as a day of giving and thankfulness.
+Christmas is celebrated with many Christmas traditions that vary according to culture and family.

 There are many other different traditions of Christmas.
 Observers may form groups of carolers to sing Christmas songs throughout the neighborhood.
-Some may mark the holiday with volunteer work with shelters or soup kitchens.
+Some may mark Christmas with volunteer work with shelters or soup kitchens.

 It is believed that Jesus was born sometime between 7 and 2 BC.
 Two of the four canonical gospels mention his birth, although it is not believed to have actually taken place on the date of Christmas.
-Rather, the holiday began to take place during the time of the winter solstice in order to distract from and absorb the pagan festivals associated the time of year.
+Rather, Christmas began to take place during the time of the winter solstice in order to distract from and absorb the pagan festivals associated with the time of year.

 The celebration of Christmas on December 25th has been observed since the fifth century.
 During World War I, a truce was observed on Christmas Eve in 1914 and 1915.

-Many religious services will feature Advent wreaths and candles and a recreation of the nativity scene.
+During Christmas many religious services will feature Advent wreaths and candles and a recreation of the nativity scene.
 Some churches hold a Midnight Mass.
 Services will not only celebrate the story of the nativity but the overall significance of Jesus Christ, as it is viewed as the coming of the Savior, a very joyous event.
-Passages from the nativity story will often be read along with the singing of the many religious songs and hymns associated with the holiday.
+Passages from the nativity story will often be read along with the singing of the many religious songs and hymns associated with Christmas.

 While many religious themes tie into the more secular traditions of Christmas Eve, many traditions evolved from pagan rituals or cultural folk tales: